HybridNeRF: Efficient Neural Rendering via Adaptive Volumetric Surfaces: Method

 where $\eta_i$ is a per-sample loss weight typically set to $1$.
 The signed distances are converted into densities $\sigma_\text{SDF}$ that are paired with color predictions, and rendered as in NeRF.
 Specifically, we follow VolSDF's approach \cite{YarivGKL2021} and define:

-where $\beta(\vct x)>0$ determines the \emph{surfaceness} of point $\vct x$, \ie how concentrated the density should be around the zero level set of $f$, and $\Psi$ is the cumulative distribution function of a standard Laplace distribution:

-In prior works, the surfaceness $\beta(\vct x)$ is independent of position $\vct x$, and is either learned or annealed during training \cite{YarivHRVSSBM2023}.
-We instead consider a surfaceness \emph{field} implemented as a $512^3$ grid of values that is queried via nearest-neighbor interpolation.
-We constrain the surfaceness parameters to be globally uniform during the first phase of training and allow them to diverge spatially during the finetuning stage (\cref{sec:finetuning}).
+where $\beta(\vct x)>0$ determines the \emph{surfaceness} of point $\vct x$, \ie how concentrated the density should be around the zero-level set of $f$, and $\Psi$ is the CDF of a standard Laplace distribution: In prior works, the surfaceness $\beta(\vct x)$ is independent of position $\vct x$.
+We instead consider a surfaceness \emph{field} implemented as a $512^3$ grid of values queried via nearest-neighbor interpolation.
+We first constrain the surfaceness parameters to be globally uniform, and allow them to diverge spatially during the finetuning stage (\cref{sec:finetuning}).

 \paragraph{Model architecture}